AA/PPS 07.01.01 - Presidential Upper Level Scholarship Program

 ELIGIBILITY AND SELECTION CRITERIA

 The Presidential Upper Level Scholarship Program provides financial assistance and special recognition to a limited number of undergraduate students who have been outstanding in their college work.
-Each Scholarship is valued at twelve hundred dollars, and the award is for one year only.
+Each scholarship is valued at $1,200, and the award is for one year only.
 Each of the eight undergraduate colleges (excluding the Honors College) will be authorized to choose one student per year for the award.

 Academic achievement, as shown by grades and other standards expected and defined by departments, will be the principal criteria for the selection of recipients.
 Breadth of interests and achievements normally will take precedence over narrow pursuits.
 Leadership in departmental or school and other activities will be considered important, if they do not detract from academic achievements in classroom-related activities.

-Students will be given six hundred dollars at each (fall and spring) registration, contingent upon their enrolling for at least 12 hours of course work.
+Students will be given $600 at each (fall and spring semester) registration, contingent upon their enrolling for at least 12 hours of course work.

-Each student who applies will be nominated only by the department/school of that student’s major.
+Each student who applies will be nominated only by the department or school of that student’s major.